 Being the PLATO Network, the game has graphics, and uses a Three Quarters View similar to the dungeons of The Legend of Zelda, with the walls in top view, and your character in front view.
 You explore the dungeon, fighting monsters and collecting treasure.
-At the end of each level is a Mini-Boss guarding a teleporter to the next level.

 You can leave the dungeon to rest, and use your treasure to buy items from a weapons shop and a magic shop.
 On your way back in, the teleporters let you skip completed levels.

 At the end of the last level is the Final Boss, the Golden Dragon, who guards the Orb.